ResearchComputing/Documentation/docs/programming/dask.md

 3.072
 ```

-Let's parallelize this with Dask
+### Parallelized Calculation with Dask

-Dask can parallelize this computation without modifying the original function.
+A key benefit of Dask is that it can parallelize computations without needing to modifying the original function (`calculate_pi`).
 By using `dask.delayed`, we construct a task graph that represents the computation.

 ```
 from dask.distributed import Client